nfletcher27/CSC205/README.md

 # CSC205
-Data structures and algorithms.
+Computer architecture.
 Workspace for CSC205 during the Spring semester of 2022.